Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation: : The LLM-Based Multi-Agent System for Educational Video Generation

 \textit{Example (boat allocation).} For $\mathcal{P}^{\text{text}}$, the Orchestrating Agent checks the chain (assumption $10\times4=40$, discrepancy $46-40=6$) and verifies that the conclusion matches constraints.
-For $\mathcal{P}^{\text{illus}}$, the orchestrator first checks whether the illustration codes faithfully reflect the validated steps, and the codes are logically executable; then, it utilizes tool-based critique (i.e., the python interpreter) to capture execution trace errors, and rule-based critique (i.e., several function usage checks) to ensure specific rendering functions are correctly invoked.
+For $\mathcal{P}^{\text{illus}}$, the orchestrator first checks whether the illustration code faithfully reflects the validated steps and is executable; then, it uses tool-based critique (i.e., the Python interpreter) to capture execution errors and rule-based critique to ensure specific rendering functions are correctly invoked.

-\paragraph{Constructing $\mathcal{A}$ (alignment \& orchestration).} After $\mathcal{P}$ and $\mathcal{N}$ are validated, the Orchestrating Agent writes $\mathcal{A}$ as a set of programmatic rules that enforce: (i) temporal mapping between narration segments and visual events, (ii) style constraints (fonts, layout, transitions), which are mainly pre-defined in templates. and (iii) scene evolution logic.
+\paragraph{Constructing $\mathcal{A}$ (alignment \& orchestration).} After $\mathcal{P}$ and $\mathcal{N}$ are validated, the Orchestrating Agent writes $\mathcal{A}$ as a set of programmatic rules that enforce: (i) temporal mapping between narration segments and visual events, (ii) style constraints (fonts, layout, transitions), which are mainly predefined in templates, and (iii) scene evolution logic.
 Crucially, $\mathcal{A}$ is \emph{not} produced by any working agent: it is derived globally by the orchestrator to guarantee end-to-end consistency under compilation.